MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/03-authorize-access-azure-sql-database.md

 ## Manage access to database objects

 In this task you will manage access to the database and its objects.
-The first thing you will do is create two users in the *AdventureWorks* database.
+The first thing you will do is create two users in the *AdventureWorksLT* database.

 1. Use the **Object Explorer** and expand **Databases**.
 1. Right-click on **AdventureWorksLT**, and select **New Query**.

     ![Screenshot of the new query menu option](../images/dp-300-module-03-lab-08.png)

-1. In the new query window and copy and paste the below T-SQL into it.
+1. In the new query window, copy and paste the below T-SQL into it.
 Execute the query to create the two users.

     ```sql
     CREATE USER [DP300User1] WITH PASSWORD = 'Azur3Pa$$';
     GO